jwikman/nab-al-tools/extension/README.md

 This extension contributes the following settings:

-* `NAB.UseLCS`: When using Dynamics 365 Translation Service, this setting makes the xliff align better with how LCS updates the xliff files.
+* `NAB.UseDTS`: When using Dynamics 365 Translation Service, this setting makes the xliff align better with how DTS updates the xliff files.
 * `NAB.MatchTranslation`: If enabled, the `NAB: Refresh XLF files from g.xlf` function tries to match sources in the translated xlf file to reuse translations.
 A found match of "source" is then prefixed with `[NAB: SUGGESTION]` for manual review.
 If several matches are found, all matches are added as targets and you need delete the ones you do not want.
 Use `NAB: Find next untranslated text` (Ctrl+Alt+U) or `NAB: Find multiple targets in XLF files` to review all matches.
 This feature only works if "UseExternalTranslationTool" is disabled.
 Activated by default.
 * `NAB.MatchBaseAppTranslation`: If enabled, the `NAB: Refresh XLF files from g.xlf` function tries to match sources in the translated xlf file with translations from the BaseApplication.
 A found match of `source` is then prefixed with [NAB: SUGGESTION] for manual review.
 If several matches are found, all matches are added and you need delete the ones you do not want.
 Use `NAB: Find next untranslated text` (Ctrl+Alt+U) or `NAB: Find multiple targets in XLF files` to review all matches.
 This feature only works if `UseExternalTranslationTool` is disabled.
 Disabled by default.
 * `NAB.TranslationSuggestionPaths`: Supply any relative paths that contains xlf files that should be used when matching translations.
 The `NAB: Refresh XLF files from g.xlf` function will try to match any untranslated targets with targets in the xlf files in the provided folders that has matching target language.